Essential Oils and Pregnancy: The Ultimate Guide to Pregnancy-Safe Aromatherapy

 Partum Health Chief Medical Officer and Board Certified OBGYN Dr. Melissa Dennis says, "Essential oils can be a wonderful adjunct to prenatal and postpartum care when used safely.
 In some cases, they can effectively alleviate troublesome symptoms, reducing or even eliminating the need for prescription medications.
 When integrated thoughtfully, aromatherapy offers a natural and gentle way to support overall well-being during pregnancy and beyond."

-Aromatherapy can be a simple yet powerful tool to ease pregnancy symptoms.
 The safest ways to use essential oils during pregnancy include:

 • Topical Application: Dilute oils with a carrier oil, like fractionated coconut oil, and gently massage onto areas prone to stretch marks or tension.
+The recommended dilution ratio is .5%-1%, which translates to 1 drop of essential oil to 1 tablespoon of carrier oil.
+This is important to avoid skin irritation or getting too large of a dose of the essential oil.

 • Bath: Add a few drops of ylang ylang or chamomile to a warm bath for a calming soak.